carbon-language/carbon-lang/llvm/docs/ExceptionHandling.rst

 Exception Handling using the Windows Runtime
 =================================================

-(Note: Windows C++ exception handling support is a work in progress and is not yet fully implemented.
-The text below describes how it will work when completed.)

 Background on Windows exceptions
 ---------------------------------

 Interacting with exceptions on Windows is significantly more complicated than on Itanium C++ ABI platforms.
 The fundamental difference between the two models is that Itanium EH is designed around the idea of "successive unwinding," while Windows EH is not.

 Under Itanium, throwing an exception typically involes allocating thread local